 Health Promotion Center

 The Health Promotion Center (HPC) is a free-standing community nursing center based in Bridgeport, Conn. that is part of the National Nursing Center Consortium.
-Through the HPC, students, faculty, and staff provide health education, screening, referral, and follow-up services to underserved populations by working with community organizations and agencies, as well as with individuals.
+Through the HPC, students, and faculty provide health education, screening, referral, and follow-up services to underserved populations by working with community organizations and agencies.
 Services focus primarily on lead poisoning prevention and cardiovascular risk reduction, but include topical areas such as nutrition, environmental health, asthma, exercise, violence prevention, parenting issues, and spiritual/emotional wellness.